eddietejeda/linkbird-app/views/static/terms-of-service.md

 ### Terms of Service

 ##### General
-By using this service, you agree to follow your local laws concerning accessing online services.
+By using this service, you agree to follow your jurisdiction's laws concerning accessing online services.

 ##### Cancelation
 We reserve the right to cancel accounts that engage in any illegal, disruptive, or abusive behavior.